 Sixth Form Student Dress Code

-Student Dress Code Sixth Form students are expected to dress in business dress appropriate to a traditional office environment.
-Any questions about the contents of this Dress Code should be directed to the Head of the Sixth Form, as should any queries about reasonable adjustment on medical or religious grounds.
+Sixth Form students are expected to dress in business dress appropriate to a professional environment.
+Any questions about the dress code should be directed to the Assistant Headteacher – KS5, as should any queries about reasonable adjustment on medical or religious grounds.

 Hats, jackets and bags

-- Jackets if worn inside must be ‘smart’.
-Hooded jackets, body warmers, leather jackets or Parker style jackets are not accepted.
+- Jackets if worn inside must be smart.
+Informal wear such as hooded jackets, body warmers, leather jackets or parkas is not acceptable

 - Bags displaying pictures, words or logos should not contain anything that could cause offence.